ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/Optimising_for_performance.md

-To maintain a connection, regardless if there is data transfer to be transferred, the central needs to transmit and receive once very connection interval.
+To maintain a connection, regardless if there is data transfer to be transferred, the central needs to transmit and receive once every connection interval.

-The peripheral needs to receive and may transmit data if it has any.
-It may skip a number of these connection events set by `slaveLatency`.
-If it has no data to transmit empty packets are sent.
+The peripheral needs to acknowledge connection events to the central.
+Data ready to be transmitted is sent in the acknowledgement.
+To save power, if the peripheral has no data to transmit it may skip up to `slaveLatency` connection events.

 More power is consumed if there is data to be exchanged.
 The exchange can continue until the next connection event would take place.

 It's worth considering if keeping the connection active is worth it.
-Connection in BLE is extremely fast and if you plan to only send a quick burst of data every minute it is better to connect and disconnect each time.
+Connection in BLE has little overhead and there are some cases when it is better to connect and disconnect each time you want to send a burst of data if for example you want to conserve power on one of the devices.
+This way only one side will have to run advertising/scanning all the time while the power limited device can turn the transmitter on only when it needs to.

 The cost of the connection is proportionate to the negotiable connection interval.
 This can be set during `connect` or later through `updateConnectionParameters`.
 The lower the interval the more often radio is active.
 This is especially important for the peripheral which needs to enable the radio to receive packets.

-This can be further helped through setting a high `slaveLatency` parameter.
+This can be further helped by setting a high `slaveLatency` parameter.
 This allows the peripheral to skip connection events and save power not just by not sending any packets but by not even listening.
 This is not free for central as it increases latency of data transmission from central to peripheral.
 Central may have to attempt sending data multiple times before the peripheral accepts the transmission.
 The peripheral may send data at any connection event